 'As Time Goes By' provides an outlet and support for members keen to write about their lives and tell stories their families may not get around to asking them about.
 A memoir is a slice from a person’s life which focuses on a particular theme or lesson or flavor of experience, an aspect of life that is most unusual or fascinating.
 Each month class members reminisce, write about and share memorable ‘slices’ from their lives in response to set ‘500 Words’ themed writing topics.

-Please note - The course does not cover writing a detailed, chronological autobiography.
+Please note - The course is not a writing skills class and does not cover writing a detailed, chronological autobiography.

 Convenor & Contact details